todiane/corri-construction-p3/README.md

 The aim of this project is to:

 - Reduce the number of calls from contractors to HR asking about their pay.
-- Encourge contractors to enter their working dates regularly and within a couple of months.
+- Encourage contractors to enter their working dates regularly and within a couple of months.
 - Provide a system that will send the information added by the contractor to HR as well as the user.
 - Provide clear, visible instructions with each visit.*